zabereznikova/docs.de-de/docs/fsharp/language-reference/tuples.md

 ## <a name="remarks"></a>Hinweise

-Jede *Element* in der vorherigen Syntax können F#-ein beliebiger Ausdruck sein.
+Jede *Element* in der vorherigen Syntax kann eine beliebige gültige F# Ausdruck.

 ## <a name="examples"></a>Beispiele